CURRICULUM

 Course Overview / List of Contents

-From the following subjects, [1] Fusion-of-intelligence Courses and [2] Research Proposals are required subjects, and at least two subjects from [3] to [10] Elective Subjects are required.
+From the following subjects, [1] Fusion-of-intelligence Courses and [2] Research Proposals are required subjects, and at least two subjects from [3] to [10] Elective Subject Groups are required.
 Students in undergraduate and master’s programs can also earn credits for these courses.

 Compulsory Subjects